Six Steps to Job Search Success

 - Industry: Is there a particular industry that intrigues you?
 Not sure?
 Go back to the Research stage.
 Read Net Impact’s field overviews and talk to additional people and get a sense for the flavor of their industry to see if it’s appealing.

 - Type of organization: do you get energized by start-ups and new ventures?
 Or are you more comfortable in a large, established company with systems and processes in place?
-Learn more about the variety of business models for impact in this Inc.com article.
+Learn more about a variety of business models that make an impact from Inc.com.

 - Function: What kind of skill-set are you interested in building?
 Do you like influencing people through language?
 Communications may be for you.
 Enjoy big picture thinking?
 Perhaps you should seek out a strategy role.

-Once you’ve landed on a job search target, seek to engage with others in roles aligned with your job search target.
-Put the word out to everyone you know, attend relevant conferences and events, and use Twitter, LinkedIn, and other social media channels to surface relevant contacts.
+Put the word out to everyone you know.
+But go beyond your current network and talk to others working in roles aligned with your target.
+Don't forget to attend relevant conferences and events, and use Twitter, LinkedIn, and other social media channels to surface relevant contacts.
 These people will be critical for revealing opportunities that may not be posted online.
 This is known by some as massive structured networking, but we think of it as simply building relationships.
-These relationships can help you with your search — and will remain part of your network for years to come.
+These relationships can help you with your search – and will remain part of your network for years to come.

 Believe it or not, you should spend about 80-90% of your time connecting to people and only 10-20% of your time applying to online job postings.
 Even if you find an interesting posting, see if you can also speak with someone in the company.
 Most positions are filled through warm contacts (as opposed to cold calls), so your chances are much better off if you have a connection within the hiring company.